secluso/secluso/HOW_TO.md

 The project is now created and you will be redirected to its dashboard.

-Click on "Add app" and then on the Android icon.
+Click on "Add app" and then on the Android or iOS icon.

 Now you need to register our app.
 For the package name, add: privastead.camera

 Then click on Register App.
-You will now be able to download the file: google-services.json.
-Download it and save it somewhere.
-You'll need in one of the steps below.

 You don't need to continue with the rest of the steps (as we have already done those for the app).